Tilt (British band): History

-Mick Park and Nic Britton the celebrated their huge remix of Cosmos "Take Me With You" supported by BBC Radio 1 and Kiss (UK radio station) and have since collaborated with Ben Shaw, Sam Mollison and Dominique Atkins (aka) 'Grace' and have released productions on Mesmeric Records, Black Hole Recordings, Perfecto Records, Pro B-Tech and Lost Language all being championed from a plethora of DJ's including Carl Cox, John Digweed, Hernan Cattaneo, Nick Warren, Paul Oakenfold & Pete Tong to name a few!
+Mick Park and Nic Britton celebrated their remix of Cosmos "Take Me With You", which received support by BBC Radio 1 and Kiss (UK radio station).
+They have since collaborated with Ben Shaw, Sam Mollison and Dominique Atkins (also known as Grace).
+They have released productions on labels including Mesmeric Records, Black Hole Recordings, Perfecto Records, Pro B-Tech and Lost Language and have received supported by a plethora of DJ's including Carl Cox, John Digweed, Hernan Cattaneo, Nick Warren, Paul Oakenfold and Pete Tong.